PacktPublishing/Building-Vue.js-Applications-with-GraphQL/chapter-04/4.2/README.md

-# 4.2 - Transforming into a PWA application
+# 4.2 - Creating the application update notification

 A Quasar Framework App